Theology and Neuroscience

 • Feyerabend, Paul K. 1975.
 Against Method.
 London: New Left Books.

 • Froom, LeRoy Edwin.
 1965.
-The Conditionalist Faith of Our Fathers: The Conflict of the Ages over the Nature and Destiny of Man.
+The Conditionalist Faith of Our Fathers: The Conflict of the Ages Over the Nature and Destiny of Man.
 2. vols.
 Washington, D.C.: Review and Herald.

 • Fuster, Joaquín M. 2003.
 Cortex and Mind: Unifying Cognition.
 Oxford: Oxford University Press.

 • Gallelli, Galileo.
 1612.
-Discours Intorno Alla Cosa Che Stanno in Su L’Aqua.
+Discours Intorno Alla Cosa Che Stanno in Su l’Aqua.
 Florence: Cosimo Giunti.

 • Gassendi, Pierre.
 2006.
 Syntagma Philisophicum, Physique, Section I, Livre IV.
 Translated by Sylvie Taussig.
 Turnhout: Brepol.
 First published 1658.